perssongroup/handbook/README.md

 ## Welcome to The Persson Group Handbook

 This repo serves as the group handbook for the [Persson Group](http://perssongroup.lbl.gov) at the University of California, Berkeley / Lawrence Berkeley National Laboratory.
-To view the handbook, please go to the [handbook website.](https://jdagdelen.github.io/perssongrouphandbook/)